-Binge drinking in college is a significant problem at campuses across the country, with statistics showing that 29% of full-time college students ages 18-22 reported binge drinking within 30 days.[1]
+Binge drinking in college is a significant problem at campuses across the country, with statistics showing that 29% of full-time college students ages 18-22 reported binge drinking within 30 days of beginning college.[1]
 Young adults may choose to binge drink for different reasons, but no matter the reason, the dangerous consequences remain.
 If you have a college-age child, we have valuable information for you about the dangers of binge drinking and how you can help to reduce this troubling trend.

 Continue after video